Subject Tutors for the 2021/22 Academic Year

 “I’ve always had a passion for German culture.
 I want to help other students experience it and let them see, hear and feel the charm of the German language.”

-Ilana Gramatikova is a first-year student from Bulgaria tutoring Spanish.
+Ilana Gramatikova is a sophomore student from Bulgaria tutoring Spanish.

 ”Violetta’s musicals motivated me to spend the summers memorizing words from novels in Spanish.
 The passion grew.
 Over the last few years, I have been exploring Spanish culture, Spanish literature, and the Spanish language.
 If you want to immerse yourself in this world, I am here to help you.”

-Nino Kutubidze is a junior from Georgia majoring in Political Science and Journalism and Mass Communications.
+Nino Kutubidze is a senior from Georgia majoring in Political Science and Journalism and Mass Communications.
 She is tutoring Statistics.